Skip to main content

-The importance of food safety: what are the threats?
+The importance of food security: what factors threaten it?

-According to the FAO's report on the State of Food Security and Nutrition in the World published in 2019, an estimated 2 billion people in the world are experiencing some type of food insecurity — even in North America and Europe, where its estimated that 8% of the population are affected —.
-These data show that food safety, although it is not the same for everyone, is a global problem.
-The principles that enable us to establish food security levels are as follows:
+According to the FAO report The State of Food Security and Nutrition in the World 2025, it is estimated that around 673 million people suffered from hunger in 2024, representing 8.2% of the world's population.
+These data prove that food security, although it does not affect everyone equally, is a global problem.
+The fundamentals that allow us to establish food security levels are as follows:

 Availability

-This involves production, imports, storage and also food aid, understood as a transfer in case of local or national need.
+This refers to production, imports, storage and also food aid, understood as a transfer in case of need, whether at local or national level.

 Stability

-Food insecurity may be transitory due to questions related to the seasonal nature of the agricultural industry or the cyclical issue of economic crisis.
-Storage is a pivotal aspect of this.
+Food insecurity can be temporary due to issues related to the seasonal nature of agricultural campaigns or the cyclical nature of economic crises.
+Storage is important to prevent this.

 Access